asharan2buff/OctMnist-Classification/README.md

-1. Run the following command gcloud close within the project directory with main.py
+To deploy the model : Run the following command gcloud close within the project directory with main.py
 ```
 gcloud run deploy --source .
 ```